jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 - the C/malloc heap.
 Both the JVM itself and any native code typically uses ``malloc`` to allocate memory from this heap.
 NIO direct buffers are allocated via malloc.
 - any other ``mmap`` calls.
 Native code can allocate pages in the address space using ``mmap`` (or Java code via JNA)

 Most of these allocations are allocated in terms of virtual memory early, but committed only on demand.
-Your application's physical memory use may look small at start time, but may get higher later on.
+Your application's physical memory use may look low at start time, but may get higher later on.

 We learned that memory-mapped files in Lucene allocate pages outside of the Java and C code heap spaces, instead it allocates them directly in the system's virtual address space.